mozilla-extensions/dnssec-interference/TELEMETRY.md

 ## Custom pings, specific to THIS study.

-- This add-on opens UDP and TCP sockets at browser startup and sends DNS requests for a domain name that we control.
+- This add-on opens UDP and TCP sockets at browser startup and sends DNS requests for a names in a zone that we control (\*.dnssec-experiment-moz.net).
 We request seven different resource record types, re-transmitting if necessary:

   - A